Man of the World (film): Reception

 The New York Times critic Mordaunt Hall described the film as "a rather interesting but scarcely credible story ...
 But withal, aside from a few somewhat tedious stretches, it is a tale that inveigles one's attention."

 Home media

 This film was released as part of the DVD set Carole Lombard: The Glamour Collection, which, in addition to this film, includes the films We're Not Dressing (1934), Hands Across the Table (1935), Love Before Breakfast (1936), The Princess Comes Across (1936) and True Confession (1937).
+This title was also released as an individual DVD in 2013 as a part of the Universal Vault Series.